Title VI Complaint Process

 Any person who believes that he or she or any other program beneficiaries have been subjected to unequal treatment or discrimination in his or her receipt of benefits and/or services from the Town, or by a contractor or subrecipient on the grounds of race, color, national origin, sex, age, disability, or income, may file a Title VI Complaint with the Finance Director.

 Any person who believes that he or she or any other program beneficiaries have been subjected to unequal treatment or discrimination in their receipt of benefits and/or services, or on the grounds of race, religion, color, sex, marital status, familial status, national origin, age, mental or physical disability, sexual orientation, gender identity and source of income, may file a complaint.
-The complaint form is included in Appendix D of this document or can be completed online.
+The complaint form can be completed online.

-5. Within sixty days of the receipt of the complaint the Finance Director shall prepare a written investigative report.
+- Within sixty days of the receipt of the complaint, the Finance Director shall prepare a written investigative report.
 The report shall include narrative description of the incident, identification of persons interviewed, findings, and recommendations for resolution and corrective action.
 The written report will be sent to the Town Attorney.

-9. Within sixty days of receipt of the original compliant, a copy of the complaint and the Town’s investigative report and determination of appropriate action will be provided to the appropriate federal or state agency for comments.
+- Within sixty days of receipt of the original complaint, a copy of the complaint and the Town’s investigative report and determination of appropriate action will be provided to the appropriate federal or state agency for comments.

 - Within fifteen days of receiving comments from the federal or state agency, the Finance Director will meet with all parties to discuss comments provided by the responding agencies.